 - Click Got It to make it go away

-Starting Monday morning, you’ll see a folder for a week’s assignments.
+Once school starts, you’ll see a folder for a week’s assignments.
 You can’t see it until it’s published, but it will look like this:

 Teachers may organize things into sub folders or just post all assignment resources in one place.
 But for every assignment, students will see something they need to complete.
 When they open the assignment to be completed, it should create a copy just for them to work on.
 They don’t have to complete it all at once.
 They can work on it, close it out, and when they log back into Google Classroom, just click on that assignment and it will open teh copy previously worked on.